- Digital advertising is getting more expensive.

 3 reasons content ads work for ecommerce

-1. Content ads drive clicks at a 90% lower cost than product ads.
+1. Content ads drive clicks at up to a 90% lower cost than product ads.

 Ecommerce businesses running content ads see CPCs in the $0.04 – $0.20 range.